Previous Page Next Page

 If Case Initiation Cannot Be Completed in 24 Hours

-If the APS specialist has taken the actions listed above, including attempting to make face-to-face contact with the client, and is still unable to complete a successful case initiation within 24 hours, the APS specialist consults with his or her supervisor before the 24-hour initiation time frame expires.
-The supervisor determines whether the APS specialist has met all of the requirements listed above.
+If the APS specialist has taken the actions listed above but is unable to complete a successful case initiation with the client or collaterals within 24 hours, the APS specialist contacts his or her supervisor before the 24-hour time frame expires.

 Example: APS receives an intake at 1 p.m. on Thursday.
 Despite exhaustive efforts, the APS specialist cannot reach any collaterals by phone and is not able to see the client in the first 24 hours.
 On Saturday or Sunday, the APS specialist makes one more attempt to contact by phone all known collaterals who were not already successfully contacted.